top of page

 The scale of human activity across our planet continues to impact the health of our ocean.
 Environmental stressors stemming from climate change, overfishing, plastic and chemical pollution, and resource extraction are resulting in ocean acidification, eutrophication, and biodiversity loss.

-Global Oceans is launching several internationally collaborative project initiatives that are uniquely enabled by the utilization of MARVs, within four principal Program Areas: Deep Sea Research, Atmospheric Science, and Regional Ocean Science Consortia.
-These projects are described throughout our website.
+Global Oceans is launching several internationally collaborative project initiatives that will contribute to our understanding of the planet, that are uniquely enabled by the utilization of MARV research vessels and innovative technologies.

 Ocean Science Research